 This is a list of paper presentations, panels, and workshops related to Re-Envisioning Japan: Japan as Destination in 20th Century Visual and Material Culture since 2006.
-The list also includes upcoming presentations.

 The earliest presentation, "Japanese Studies: Past, Present, Future" (Nagoya University, 2006) was about my decision to introduce objects from my collection in the classroom and how I developed a conceptual framework for using visual and material culture in "Tourist Japan," my course based on this project, which I taught for the first time in 2002.
 I refined my focus on this subject for two subsequent conferences: the first was on using material culture in the undergraduate Asian studies curriculum (Beloit, 2009), and the second focused on new approaches to teaching Japanese studies in higher education (De Paul, 2010).